West Freemason in Norfolk, Virginia — The American South (Mid-Atlantic)

 Erected 2002 by Sponsored in devotion by survivors of USS Liberty AGTR-5.

 Location.
 36° 50.92′ N, 76° 17.665′ W. Marker is in Norfolk, Virginia.
 It is in West Freemason.
-Marker is on Bousch Street near Wisconsin Square, foot of Harbour St..
+It is on Bousch Street near Wisconsin Square, foot of Harbour St..
 Touch for map.
 Marker is in this post office area: Norfolk VA 23510, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-USS Scorpion (SSN-589) (here, next to this marker); USS Forrestal CVA/CV/AVT-59 (here, next to this marker); USS Nimitz (CVN-68) (here, next to this marker); USS Cole (DDG 67) (here, next to this marker); USS Belknap (CG 26) (here, next to this marker); USS Iowa (BB-61) (here, next to this marker); USS Newport News CA-148 (here, next to this marker); The Pentagon (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: USS Scorpion (SSN-589) (here, next to this marker); USS Forrestal CVA/CV/AVT-59 (here, next to this marker); USS Nimitz (CVN-68) (here, next to this marker); USS Cole (DDG 67) (here, next to this marker); USS Belknap (CG 26) (here, next to this marker); USS Iowa (BB-61) (here, next to this marker); USS Newport News CA-148 (here, next to this marker); The Pentagon (here, next to this marker).
 Touch for a list and map of all markers in Norfolk.

 Also see . . .